Contents

 Here are the formulas for crosstalk based on propagation direction:

-Based on Measurement Zone
+Based on the Measurement Zone

 There are also two crosstalk types under this classification.
 They include:

-• Far-end crosstalk (FEXT): refers to the interference on the weaker trace’s receiver side.
+- Far-end crosstalk (FEXT): refers to the interference on the weaker trace’s receiver side.

-• Near-end crosstalk (NEXT): refers to the noise n the weaker trace’s driver side.
+- Near-end crosstalk (NEXT): refers to the noise n the weaker trace’s driver side.

 Also, these crosstalk types can happen anywhere on a trace.
-So it doesn’t matter if it’s a single-ended or dual conductor.
+So, it doesn’t matter if it’s a single-ended or dual conductor.

 Based on Quantification